History of Iran: Classical antiquity

-Median and Achaemenid Empire (650–330 BC)
+Median and Achaemenid Empires (678–330 BC)

 In 646 BC, Assyrian king Ashurbanipal sacked Susa, which ended Elamite supremacy in the region.
-For over 150 years Assyrian kings of nearby Northern Mesopotamia had been wanting to conquer Median tribes of Western Iran.
+For over 150 years Assyrian kings of nearby northern Mesopotamia had been wanting to conquer Median tribes of western Iran.
 Under pressure from Assyria, the small kingdoms of the western Iranian plateau coalesced into increasingly larger and more centralized states.

-In the second half of the seventh century BC, the Medes gained their independence and were united by Deioces.
+In the second half of the 7th century BC, the Medes gained their independence and were united by Deioces.
 In 612 BC, Cyaxares, Deioces' grandson, and the Babylonian king Nabopolassar invaded Assyria and laid siege to and eventually destroyed Nineveh, the Assyrian capital, which led to the fall of the Neo-Assyrian Empire.
 Urartu was later on conquered and dissolved as well by the Medes.
-The Medes are credited with founding Iran as a nation and empire, and established the first Iranian empire, the largest of its day until Cyrus the Great established a unified empire of the Medes and Persians, leading to the Achaemenid Empire (c.550–330 BC).
+The Medes are credited with founding Iran as a nation and empire, and established the first Iranian empire, the largest of its day until Cyrus the Great established a unified empire of the Medes and Persians, leading to the Achaemenid Empire (c.
+550–330 BC).

-Cyrus the Great overthrew, in turn, the Median, Lydian, and Neo-Babylonian Empires, creating an empire far larger than Assyria.
+Cyrus the Great overthrew, in turn, the Median, Lydian, and Neo-Babylonian empires, creating an empire far larger than Assyria.
 He was better able, through more benign policies, to reconcile his subjects to Persian rule; the longevity of his empire was one result.
 The Persian king, like the Assyrian, was also "King of Kings", xšāyaθiya xšāyaθiyānām (shāhanshāh in modern Persian) – "great king", Megas Basileus, as known by the Greeks.

 Cyrus's son, Cambyses II, conquered the last major power of the region, ancient Egypt, causing the collapse of the Twenty-sixth Dynasty of Egypt.
 Since he became ill and died before, or while, leaving Egypt, stories developed, as related by Herodotus, that he was struck down for impiety against the ancient Egyptian deities.
 After the death of Cambyses II, Darius ascended the throne by overthrowing the legitimate Achaemenid monarch Bardiya, and then quelling rebellions throughout his kingdom.
-As the winner, Darius I, based his claim on membership in a collateral line of the Achaemenid Empire.
+As the winner, Darius based his claim on membership in a collateral line of the Achaemenid Empire.

 Darius' first capital was at Susa, and he started the building program at Persepolis.
 He rebuilt a canal between the Nile and the Red Sea, a forerunner of the modern Suez Canal.
 He improved the extensive road system, and it is during his reign that mentions are first made of the Royal Road (shown on map), a great highway stretching all the way from Susa to Sardis with posting stations at regular intervals.
 Major reforms took place under Darius.
-Coinage, in the form of the daric (gold coin) and the shekel (silver coin) was standardized (coinage had already been invented over a century before in Lydia c.
+Coinage, in the form of the daric (gold coin) and the shekel (silver coin), was standardized (coinage had been invented over a century before in Lydia c.
 660 BC but not standardized), and administrative efficiency increased.